Tarot: Early tarot decks

-Although a Dominican preacher inveighed against the evil inherent in cards (chiefly owing to their use in gambling) in a sermon in the 15th century, no routine condemnations of tarot were found during its early history.
+Although a Dominican preacher inveighed against the evil inherent in playing cards, chiefly because of their use in gambling, in a sermon in the 15th century, no routine condemnations of tarot were found during its early history.

+Propagation

 Because the earliest tarot cards were hand-painted, the number of the decks produced is thought to have been small.
 It was only after the invention of the printing press that mass production of cards became possible.
 The expansion of tarot outside of Italy, first to France and Switzerland, occurred during the Italian Wars.
-The most prominent tarot deck version used in these two countries was the Tarot of Marseilles of Milanese origin.
+The most prominent tarot deck version used in these two countries was the Tarot of Marseilles, of Milanese origin.

+While the set of trumps was generally consistent, their order varied by region, perhaps as early as the 1440s.
+Michael Dummett placed them into three categories.
+In Bologna and Florence, the highest trump is the Angel, followed by the World.
+This group spread mainly southward through the Papal States, the Kingdom of Naples, and finally down to the Kingdom of Sicily but was also known in the Savoyard states.
+In Ferrara, the World was the highest, followed by Justice and the Angel.
+This group spread mainly to the northeast to Venice and Trento where it was only a passing fad.
+By the end of the 16th century, this order became extinct.
+In Milan, the World was highest, followed by the Angel; this ordering is used in the Tarot of Marseilles.
+Dummett also wrote about a possible fourth lineage that may have existed along the Franco-Italian border.
+It spread north through France until its last descendant, the Belgian Tarot, went extinct around 1800.

+In Florence, an expanded deck called Minchiate was later used.
+This deck of 97 cards includes astrological symbols and the four elements, as well as traditional tarot motifs.
+The earliest known mention of this game, under the name of germini, dates to 1506.

 Etymology

 The word "tarot" and German Tarock derive from the Italian Tarocchi, the origin of which is uncertain, although taroch was used as a synonym for foolishness in the late 15th and early 16th centuries.
 The decks were known exclusively as Trionfi during the fifteenth century.
 The new name first appeared in Brescia around 1502 as Tarocho.
 During the 16th century, a new game played with a standard deck but sharing a very similar name (Trionfa) was quickly becoming popular.
 This coincided with the older game being renamed tarocchi.
-In modern Italian, the singular term is Tarocco, which, as a noun, refers to a cultivar of blood orange.
+In modern Italian, the singular term is Tarocco, which, as a noun, is a cultivar of blood orange.
 The attribute Tarocco and the verb Taroccare are used regionally to indicate that something is fake or forged.
 This meaning is directly derived from the tarocchi game as played in Italy, in which tarocco indicates a card that can be played in place of another card.